OneLogin raises $100 million to help enterprises manage access and identity

 OneLogin raised $22.5 million in June 2018 as part of an extension of its Series C round, following $10 million and $25 million raises in May 2017 and December 2014, respectively.
 The Series D brings its total capital raised to more than $170 million.

-OneLogin says that the influx of cash will be put to “accelerat[ing] adoption” of new product offerings, such as multi-factor authentication; better serving its enterprise customers; and extending access management to networks and devices using cloud infrastructure.
+OneLogin says that the influx of cash will be put to “accelerat[ing] adoption” of new product offerings, such as multi-factor authentication, better serving its enterprise customers, and extending access management to networks and devices using cloud infrastructure.
 It also says the funds will be used to increase OneLogin’s North American and European footprints and to build out the startup’s 250-person team “across levels and disciplines” and further expand in Europe.

 OneLogin, for the uninitiated, provides a suite of tools that help organizations manage distinct app environments, networks, and devices in a unified fashion.
 Its cloud-based solution — appropriately dubbed Unified Access Platform — offers features such as single sign-on, compliance reporting, and a centralized cloud directory that collates directories from G Suite, Workday, and other providers.
 It taps machine learning to detect high-risk login attempts and trigger additional authentication factor requests, in part by taking into account the networks users are connected to and the devices they’re using.
 And its mobile identity management product enables one-click access to web enterprise apps through a smartphone or tablet device.

 Last year saw the launch of OneLogin access, a new iteration of OneLogin’s Web Access Management product that offers a single tool for managing identities across on-premises applications and public cloud environments.
-It’s a capability that sets OneLogin apart from some of its competitors, some of which don’t offer comparable on-premise integrations.
+It’s a capability that sets OneLogin apart from competitors that don’t offer comparable on-premise integrations.

 OneLogin has been largely frugal with its money so far, save a few strategic acquisitions to bolster its portfolio.
 It bought CafeSoft, a web access management startup, in 2015 and in June 2016 acquired Portadi, a San Jose startup that built a framework for creating custom connectors to third-party enterprise apps.
 A few months later, it picked up Square Secure Workspace, which engineered a lightweight virtual mobile container solution that isolates employees’ work content from their personal content.

 There’s been a bump or two along the way to OneLogin’s Series D, to be sure.
-In May 2018, an attacker managed to break into one of its Amazon Web Services accounts, which mean swapping out every security certificate connected to services its customers used with OneLogin’s platform.
+In May 2018, an attacker managed to break into one of its Amazon Web Services accounts, which necessitated swapping out every security certificate connected to services its customers used with OneLogin’s platform.
 Unsurprisingly, second-quarter revenue took a hit, and OneLogin lost employees and customers.

 OneLogin CEO Brad Brooks took the incident as a challenge to improve the company’s security practices.
 There was another upside, he believes: Emerging from a breach relatively unscathed made OneLogin a more appealing vendor.
 Indeed, Airbus — one of OneLogin’s marquee clients — announced after the hack occurred that it would adopt OneLogin.